jh3nd3rs0n/jargyle/README.md

       USERNAME_PASSWORD
           Username password authentication

+    SOCKS5_REQUEST_RULE_FIELDS:

+      ruleAction=RULE_ACTION
+          Specifies the action to take.
+This field starts a new SOCKS5 request rule.

+      sourceAddressRange=ADDRESS|ADDRESS1-ADDRESS2|regex:REGULAR_EXPRESSION
+          Specifies the address range for the source address

+      command=SOCKS5_COMMAND
+          Specifies the command type of the SOCKS5 request

+      desiredDestinationAddressRange=ADDRESS|ADDRESS1-ADDRESS2|regex:REGULAR_EXPRESSION
+          Specifies the address range for the desired destination address of the SOCKS5 request

+      desiredDestinationPortRange=PORT|PORT1-PORT2
+          Specifies the port range for the desired destination port of the SOCKS5 request

+      logAction=LOG_ACTION
+          Specifies the logging action to take if the rule applies

 ```

 The following is the command line help for managing SOCKS5 users for username password authentication (displayed when using the command line options `--socks5-userpassauth-users --help`):